-Spring:Still considered low season, spring (March to May) is the time to bag a bargain on hotels and flights to Krakow.
+Spring (March to May):Still considered low season, spring is the time to bag a bargain on hotels and flights to Krakow.
 When the sun shines, the temperature can creep up to 18 degrees: perfect weather to sip beer at the Easter Market in Market Square, or join the May madness of Juwenalia: a week of bonkers parties across the city dedicated to university students (most are open to outsiders, so get involved!).

-Summer:Krakow enjoys hot summers (June to August) with plenty of sunshine, broken up by the odd thunder storm.
+Summer (June to August):Krakow enjoys hot summers with plenty of sunshine, broken up by the odd thunder storm.
 This is when the streets of the Old Town and Kazimierz are at their liveliest and outdoor stages across the city host a variety of live shows and music, all for free.
 The biggest street party is Wianki, where locals don flower wreaths and hop around tons of club nights.
-Beer gardens are the place to be, best enjoyed during the fried and steamed delights of the Pierogi Festival.
+Check out some beer gardens, best enjoyed during the fried and steamed delights of the Pierogi Festival.

 Autumn (September to November):Sees a significant drop in temperature, so be prepared to bundle up.
 This is the best time to appreciate Krakow’s hearty, traditional food and drink in toasty warm taverns.
 If you’re in the market for a bit of a rave, the electronic Unsound Festival brings wild parties and superstar DJs.

-Winter:The dark nights of winter (December to February) are made a little brighter in Krakow as the Christmas Market gets into full swing.
+Winter (December to February):The dark nights of winter are made a little brighter in Krakow as the Christmas Market gets into full swing.
 Beers and bratwurst, gluhwein and grilled meat keep bellies full and spirits high.
 As the thermometer drops below freezing, there’s a chance of catching Krakow in a postcard-perfect dusting of snow.

-Here are our most popular and unique stag activities in Krackow
+Here are our most popular and unique stag activities in Krakow

 Savour the flavours of five classic Polish vodkas on ourTasting Tour, where an expert bartender will give you the lowdown on the nation’s favourite spirit.
 If your liver can handle it, theWine Tastingsession is a delicious way to start the night, followed by beer-marinated roast pork, bread and pickles at our belt-bustingPolish Brewery Dinner.

-All aboard theParty Bus, where a professional stripper will strut her stuff to an epic sound system as you cruise around Krakow's finest bars.
-If you prefer a meal with your show, theStrip Dinner) excels in saucy private entertainment.
+All aboard theParty Bus, where a professional stripper will dance to an epic sound system as you cruise around Krakow's finest bars.
+If you prefer a meal with your show, theStrip Dinnerexcels in saucy private entertainment.
 To go truly wild, theOil Showsees two beautiful performers lather themselves up and wrestle for your viewing pleasure - stag participation is mandatory!